textileio/community/docs/powergate/storage.md

 # Storing Data

-The Powergate API leverages the concept of a "user" to manage necessary state and capabilities and to provide multi-tiered file storage.
-The primary API for storing and retrieving data, tracking long-term deals on Filecoin, and allowing data persisted on Filecoin to be available on IPFS is managed through and scoped to a user.
+The Powergate API leverages the concept of a **user**.

+On IPFS, the ability to:

+* Store and retrieve data.
+* Track long-term deals on Filecoin.
+* Persist data on Filecoin.

+Is managed through and scoped to a **user**.

+**Users** can:

+* Manage the necessary state and capabilities.
+* Provide multi-tiered file storage.

 ## Intro to Users

 Users are associated with one or more Filecoin wallet addresses.
-You can use the Powergate admin API to create a new user, at which time the Powergate will:
+You can use the Powergate admin API to create a new user.
+The Powergate will then:

 1. Create a new default wallet address for the user.
 You can configure the Powergate to automatically fund new wallets from a master address.
 2. Create a new API token linked to the user.
-3. Enable use of the user through the use of the supplied token.
+3. Enable use of the user through the supplied token.

-Almost all Powergate APIs rely on the user (including use through the CLI), so you will need to supply the _token_ to indicate which _user_ your requests are targeting.
+Almost all Powergate APIs rely on the user, including the CLI, so you'll need to supply the _token_ to indicate which _user_ your requests are targeting.
 Since each user has its own address, it has its own balance and therefore limits on the Filecoin network.

 !!!Warning
-    If you're providing a `--lotusmasteraddr` and `--walletinitialfund`, be sure that address exists in the Lotus node and it has enough funds, since `walletinitialfund` attoFILs will be sent from there to fund from newly created users.
-Recall that both flags are optional, and if not present there won't be any auto-funding transaction, so you're responsible to fund wallet addresses of new users.
+    If you're providing a `--lotusmasteraddr` and `--walletinitialfund`, be sure that address exists in the Lotus node and has enough funds, since `walletinitialfund` attoFILs will be sent from there to fund from newly created users.
+Both flags are optional, and if not present, there won't be any auto-funding transaction, so you're responsible to fund wallet addresses of new users.

 ## Multi-tiered design

-Powergate provides you API access to multi-tiered storage system built on IPFS and Filecoin.
-In many places, we refer to these two tiers of storage as Hot (IFPS) and Cold (Filecoin).
+Powergate provides you API access to a multi-tiered storage system built on IPFS and Filecoin.

+In many places, we refer to these two tiers of storage as **Hot** (IFPS) and **Cold** (Filecoin).
 This mirrors multi-tiered storage often deployed with a hot storage layer in _memory_ and a cold storage layer on _disk_.

 ### Hot storage layer

 Data stored in the Powergate hot layer is available to the IPFS network (or private network).
 Hot storage is designed to be fast and available on the IPFS network (private or public DHT).
 Data stored with hot enabled is pinned to the Powergate's IPFS node.

-Even if Hot Storage is disabled, the IPFS node is used as transient storage for data to be stored in Filecoin.
+If Hot Storage is disabled, the IPFS node is still used as transient storage for data in Filecoin.
 This data will still exist in the IPFS node until a garbage collection runs, so you might benefit from temporal hot storage for retrievals even if you don't have Hot Storage enabled.

 ### Cold storage layer